 A far more conclusive, and damaging study was conducted by highly regarded researchers at UCLA's Medical School.
 They carefully autopsied the pancreases of people with diabetes who had died of strokes and head injuries.
-About half of these people had been taking an incretin drug for at least a year.
-While most were on Januvia, one was on Byetta.
+About half of these people had been taking an incretin drug.
+The term "incretin drug" includes all drugs that manipulate the activity of GLP-1.
+There are two different families of these drugs, the GLP-1 agonists, which we are discussing here and the DPP-4 inhibitors, the best known of which is Januvia.
+While most of the subjects int he pancreas autopsy study were taking Januvia, one was on Byetta.

-The most troubling finding of this study was that all the people with diabetes who had taken these incretin drugs for a year or more had very abnormal findings when their pancreases were examined.
-The abnormalities included the presence of an abnormally high number of both beta cells and alpha cells--more than three times greater than normal and the fact that these cells were arranged in "eccentric" islets that were proliferating into the pancreatic ducts in an unusual way.
+The most troubling finding of this study was that all the people with diabetes who had taken these incretin drugs for a year or more had very abnormal things going on in their pancreases at the time they died.
+The abnormalities included the presence of an unusually high number of both beta cells and alpha cells--more than three times greater than normal--and the fact that these cells were arranged in "eccentric" islets that were growing nto the pancreatic ducts in an unusual way.

 The people taking these incretin drugs were also found to have tiny glandular tumors scattered throughout their pancreases.

-None of the people who had had diabetes but who had not taken these drugs displayed any of these abnormalities.
+None of the people in this study who had had diabetes but who had not taken incretin drugs displayed any of these abnormalities.

-The proliferative changes observed were of the type associated with pancreatitis.
+The way that the abnormal cells were growing into the pancreatic ducts was the kind of cell changes that are associated with pancreatitis.
 The tumors found in the person taking Byetta were adenomas--a type of glandular tumor that starts out benign but can over time turn cancerous.

-The scientists explain in their study that it is very likely that exposure to abnormally high levels of GLP-1 or to GLP-1 mimics is what is causing these changes, citing animal research which illuminates the mechanism involved.
-This means any incretin drug, be it a GLP-1 mimic or a DPP-4 inhibitor will cause these dangerous changes.
+The scientists who conducted this autopsy study explained that it is very likely that exposure to abnormally high levels of GLP-1 or to GLP-1 mimics is what is causing these changes, citing animal research which found the same effect and went into the mechanism involved.
+If this is in fact true, it means any incretin drug, be it a GLP-1 mimic or a DPP-4 inhibitor may cause these dangerous changes.

 These abnormalities are very serious.
-More importantly, they have also been found in animals treated with these drugs, so though this is only one human study, its findings should be taken as confirming that yes, the dangerous changes seen in animals taking these drugs also occur in humans.
+More importantly, they have also been found in animals treated with these drugs.
+So although this is only one human study, its findings should be taken as confirming that yes, the dangerous changes seen in animals taking these drugs also occur in humans.

 Since the kind of tumors found here are undetectable until they cause pancreatitis or cancer, they are very worrisome.
 The researchers point out in their discussion of their findings that when there is any suspicion that a person has one of these benign pancreatic tumors the treatment is immediate surgery.
 But what they don't mention is that suspicion that such a tumor is present only arises when it is causing clear-cut symptoms.

 Unfortunately, the first symptom of spreading tumors in the pancreas is an increase in blood sugar.
-Since doctors consider rising blood sugars in people with diabetes to be normal, the are unlikely to suspect a tumor until other, more troubling symptoms emerge at which time it may be too late to save the patient's life.
+Since doctors consider rising blood sugars in people with diabetes to be normal, the are unlikely to suspect a pancreatic tumor in a person already diagnosed with diabetes until other, more troubling symptoms emerge--by which time it is usually too late to save the patient's life.